MickMake/AtmelASF-docker/README.md

 ## Quick Start (for the impatient)

 Pull down the GitHub repo and build.
-This make take a while.
-It ends up being around 2.4GB.
+This may take a while as it ends up being around 2.4GB.
 ```
 git clone https://github.com/mickmake/AtmelASF-docker.git
 cd AtmelASF-docker/full